THANK YOU FOR JOINING US!

 Seattle, WA 98134

-If you would like to make a gift of stock or give via a donor-advised fund please email Director of Philanthropy & Communications Tavia Rhodes at firstname.lastname@example.org to have your donation included in event totals.
+To make a gift of stock or give via a donor-advised fund please email Director of Philanthropy & Communications Tavia Rhodes at email@example.com.

 ETS fosters healing with person-centered homeless outreach services and substance use treatment that are deeply rooted in community justice and health equity.
 Join us to celebrate the growing strength of our community!

 Interested in sponsoring Roots of Recovery?
-Contact Tavia Rhodes trhodes[at]evergreentreatment[dot]org for sponsorship opportunities or to sign up as a Couch Captain!
+Contact Tavia Rhodes trhodes[at]evergreentreatment[dot]org for sponsorship opportunities or to sign up as a Table Captain!